taivop/bondora/README.md

 Probably the most reusable script here is [clean_data.R](https://github.com/taivop/bondora/blob/master/clean_data.R) that cleans the original data a little bit.
 Note that you need to convert the XLSX file provided by Bondora to a CSV file to use the script.

-This work is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
+This work is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).